jonnonz1/nz-statute-book/acts/public/2002/chartered-professional-engineers-of-new-zealand-act-2002.md

 **Appointment, term, resignation, and removal of members**

 ### 1 Method of appointment
-(1) The Governor-General appoints a member by sending written notice to the member (with a copy to the Council).
+(1) The Minister appoints a member by sending written notice to the member (with a copy to the Council).
 (2) The notice of appointment must—
   (a) state the date on which the appointment takes effect; and (b) be given only after the person to be appointed has consented in writing to being a member, certified in writing that he or she is not disqualified from being a member, and disclosed to the Minister all interests that the person would, if he or she were a member, have to disclose under clauses 13 to 16 at the time of the certificate.
+(3) When a member of the Council is appointed, the Minister must publish a notice in the Gazette confirming the appointment.

 ### 2 Restrictions on persons who may be members
 The following persons are disqualified from being a member: